OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

 2. **Intersection Computation**
    The notebook reads the two named collections (for example,
-   `"CA PlacerCo 2012"` and `"USGS LPC CA NoCAL Wildfires B5a 2018"`) and clips them to their overlapping footprint.
+   `"CA PlacerCo 2012"` and `"USGS LPC CA NoCAL Wildfires B5a 2018"`) and clips the collections to their overlapping footprint.
    The resulting polygon is written automatically to:
    ```text
    data/placer_intersection.geojson